Hidden Ireland: the stunning Three Castle Head and Dunlough Castle Cork. All you need to know for a visit to one of Ireland’s most beautiful sites.

 The castle stands in a geographically peculiar position, on the isthmus connecting three castle head to the mainland and this interconnection between land, water and stone is a powerful and immensely evocative sight.

 Dunlough castle embodies the idea of a magical place but the word of choice here should probably be haunted rather than magical.

-Haunted or not, Dunlough castle is a place of great beauty and a location you should not miss if travelling in this part of Ireland.
+Haunted or not, Dunlough castle is a place of great beauty and an off the beaten track location you should not miss if travelling in this part of Ireland.